 - Cell phones (set to silent)

-- The following items are not allowed in the Reading Room or classrooms and must be placed in a secure library locker:
+- Some personal items are not allowed in the Reading Room and classrooms and must be placed in a secure library locker.

-- Luggage and bags (including briefcases, purses, backpacks, and laptop cases)
+- Luggage and bags (including briefcases, purses, backpacks, tote bags, laptop cases and sleeves, and pencil cases)

 - Food, drink, gum, and tobacco products (including water)